Eurypepla calochroma: Habitat and distribution

 This beetle can be found in Southern Florida from Palm Beach to Miami-Dade and Monroe Counties, in the Bahamas and smaller Caribbean islands, Central America.
 They live in areas where Geiger Trees (Cordia sebastena) are found, such as open woodlands, grasslands, wetlands, and even gardens.

 Behavior

 Behavior in Larvae

 Larvae face their fecal shield up at potential predators to deter them and to use them as an umbrella to protect their fragile bodies.
 Larvae eat the leaves, fruit, and flowers of the Geiger tree.

 Behavior in Adults

 Adults eat the leaves, fruit, and flowers of the Geiger tree.
 Adults live on and crawl around these trees and often fly from tree to tree.
-They often hide and sleep under the leaves, for that is where their green color camouflages into the best.
+They often hide and sleep under the leaves, where their green color provides the best camouflage.
 Some strange behaviors have been noted and studied by researchers at Florida Atlantic University High School.
-To startle predators who are trying to consume beetles, they will vibrate their heads up and down against a neck collar at high frequencies that make buzzing noises.
+To startle predators, they will vibrate their heads up and down against a neck collar at high frequencies that make buzzing noises.